Skip to content

 8. Highly Sensitive Entrepreneurs

-As the name suggests, this is an online support group for sensitive entrepreneurs.
 It has over 2K members and is a product of Business Miracles – the platform for Highly Sensitive Entrepreneurs (HSEs) and Leaders by Heather Dominick.

-9. Supporting the Highly Sensitive Child
+9. My Highly Sensitive Child Community

-With over 11K members, this online support group provides a safe place for parents and caregivers of Highly Sensitive Children.
-And it offers a place to connect and support each other by sharing personal experiences and relevant resources.
+With over 12K members, this online support group provides a safe place for parents and caregivers of Highly Sensitive Children.

 Final Word on HSP Support Groups